joey-david/heuristic_latent_reasoning/README.md

 }
 ```

-We will release a citation for the heuristic latent reasoning extensions as soon as the manuscript is public.
+A citation for kNoT will follow once the manuscript is public.

-observed accuracy of cot trained model: 0.404 on 1000 samples
-observed accuracy of coconut trained model: 0.306 on 1000 samples